-James Earl Carter.
+James Earl Carter (Part Two).

 In Part One of our series, we discussed the persistent attempts on the right to draw parallels between the Carter and Biden administrations.
 We looked at the rise of James Earl Carter from humble beginnings on a farm, to the Naval Academy and into the governor’s office in Georgia.
 Each step of his early journey offers insight into the development of his worldview and governing style.
 In Part Two, we do a deep dive into the first half of the White House years to understand the challenges that faced the new administration, some significant early legislative wins and the undercurrent of trouble brewing on the horizon.